 To create a webinar, there are a number of platforms available that use either downloadable software or a browser-based client.

-Within these programs, you can edit, market, and share your pre-recorded presentation with others, and they range from free services to paid plans, dependent on what your business needs.
+Within these programs, you can edit, market, and share your pre-recorded presentation (see also ‘How To Add Narration To Google Slides‘) with others, and they range from free services to paid plans, dependent on what your business needs.

 Why Should You Make One?